RameshPrabakar/node-csv-reader/README.md

 ## General info
-This project is contains sample csv file with details of orders made at an online shopping website, And resolved following problems.
+This program contains a sample csv file with details of orders placed on an online shopping website.
+Also the following issues have been resolved.
 * Average quantity of the product purchased per order
-* Most popular brand with the most total orders
+* Most popular brand with total orders

 ## Technologies
 Project is created with: